-There is a basic distinction in language studies between morphology (which is primarily concerned with the internal structures of words) and syntax (which is primarily concerned with the ways in which words are put together in sentences).
+Traditionally, a basic distinction has been made between morphology (which is primarily concerned with the internal structures of words) and syntax (which is primarily concerned with the ways in which words are put together in sentences).
+In recent decades, however, numerous linguists have challenged this distinction.
+See, for example, lexicogrammar and lexical-functional grammar (LFG).

 The two main branches of morphology are discussed in Examples and Observations, below.